 Nampeyo learned to make pottery from coil pottery artists of previous generations.
 In particular, she learned from her grandmother.
 However, she took a lot of her inspiration from ancient Sikyatki pottery that was being excavated by archaeologists working locally.

-Her husband worked for an archaeologist who was digging in a local excavation site.
+Her husband worked for an archaeologist who was digging at a local excavation site.
 He and Nampeyo would use shards of old pottery and draw sketches of the ancient work.

 Then Nampeyo would use these sketches as inspiration for her pottery.
 As a result, her work is sometimes referred to as Hopi Revival pottery.